Mount Lindesday, Queensland

 The mountain of the same name (height 1175 m is on the south-west boundary of the locality (28.3447°S 152.7228°E) on the border between Queensland and New South Wales.

+The Mountain Mount Lindesay can be seen from various high points, plains, and clearings across the surrounding regions, as far away as Brisbane.

 Geography

 The mountain lies on the Queensland-New South Wales border, approximately 140 km south west of Brisbane, Australia.
 Mount Lindesay is one of a number of peaks in the McPherson Range, and is remarkable for its tiered summit, the eroded remnant of lava flows from the nearby Focal Peak shield volcano.
 The mountain is situated within the Mount Barney National Park in Queensland and the Border Ranges National Park in New South Wales.
 Apart from the northern slopes, the rest of the peak is covered in dense rainforest, and the summit is frequently in cloud and mist.

 The Mount Lindesay Highway enters the locality from the north-east (Palen Creek), passes to the west side of the mountain, and exits to the south-west (Dairy Flat, New South Wales).